 Primary outcome

-The primary outcome was SQOL, measured using the mean score on the MANSA.56 The MANSA requires the patient to self-rate their satisfaction with 12 life domains on a Likert-type scale from 1 (couldn’t be worse) to 7 (couldn’t be better).
+The primary outcome was subjective quality of life, measured using the mean score on the MANSA.56 The MANSA requires the patient to self-rate their satisfaction with 12 life domains on a Likert-type scale from 1 (couldn’t be worse) to 7 (couldn’t be better).
 The outcome at six months was taken as the primary point of interest.

 Secondary outcomes